jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-The GraphQL engine will be calling `async post({ id }, ctx, ast)` 2 times, **in
+The GraphQL engine will call `async post({ id }, ctx, ast)` 2 times, **in
 parallel**, passing `id = 3` to the first one and `id = 9` to the second one.

-If we kept our implementation of `post()` as made above, we'd be performing two
+If we kept our implementation of `post()` above, we'd be performing two
-function database calls for fulfilling this request.
+function database calls to fulfill this request.
 If the client needed 5
 posts, then 5 calls would be made.
 It's clear that our naive `async post()`
-the implementation above won't work.
+implementation above won't work efficiently in these cases.

 However, since these functions calls are parallelized, **we can easily batch
 them!**.
-See this implementation of `post`:
+Here's a more comprehensive implementation of `post`:

 ```typescript